Travel Ideas

 Don't be in a hurry to leave — Mont Saint-Michel is especially beautiful at sunset and at night (the lights are on until midnight).

-How to get there: as part of a tour group, by Keolis bus or by car (coordinates: 48.6360, -1.5114).
-The parking lot is 2.5 kilometers from the entrance to the complex: it can be reached on foot (about 35 minutes), by free bus, whose terminus is 350 meters from the city walls (about 10 minutes), or by horse-drawn carriage (about 25 minutes, €5 one way, free for children under 4 years old).
+How to get there: as part of a tour group, by Keolis bus, or by car (coordinates: 48.6360, -1.5114).
+The parking area is 2.5 kilometers from the entrance to the complex: you can walk (about 35 minutes), take a free shuttle bus whose final stop is 350 meters from the city walls (about 10 minutes), or ride a horse-drawn carriage (about 25 minutes, €5 one way, free for children under 4).

 3. Cancale